moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 An integer specifying a group of tracks which are alternate versions of one-another.
 Alternate tracks represent the same media content, but differ in their selection properties.Alternate tracks SHOULD have matching framerate {{framerate}} and media time sequences.
 A subscriber SHOULD only subscribe to one track from a set of tracks specifying the same alternate group number.
 A common example would be a video tracks of the same content offered in alternate bitrates.

 ### Dependencies {#dependencies}
-Certain tracks may depend on other tracks for decoding.Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
+Certain tracks may depend on other tracks for decoding.
+Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
 Since only the track name is signaled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.

 ### Initialization data {#initdata}
 A string holding Base64 [BASE64] encoded initialization data for the track.